Home > Animals > Veterinary Care > Sea Turtle Rehabilitation

 You Can Help!

 Mississippi Aquarium is a 501(c)(3) not-for-profit organization and an approved facility for sea turtle care that relies heavily on the support of donors like you.
-Your thoughtful donation will help provide essential medical care and nutrition to aid in the speedy recovery and continued conservation of these critically endangered turtles.
+Your thoughtful donation goes directly towards essential medical care and nutrition to aid in the speedy recovery and continued conservation of these critically endangered turtles.
 Donate below!

 Sea Turtle Wish List Sea Turtle Wish List